Santhosh-KS/spookfish/cpp/doc/ProjectReport.md

 # Spookfish
 ### A video Analysis and Statistics Tool.
 ### Motivation
-When I started learning about the "Face Recgnition" in LearnOpencv course.
+When I started learning about the "Face Recognition" in LearnOpencv course.
 I learnt that most of the effort in designing a very good model related to faces involves having excellent data set to feed it to your neural net.
 Any one who is new to this field like myself, follow a naive approach. i.e go to google.com and search the images by giving name of an actor/charecter and do a batch download using some  browser (chrome) plugins to download all the images.
 And try to sort and re-name each and every images meticulously to get some data.
 After putting hours of hardwork, it feels really disheartening to see, all the hardwork, going in vein, when we observe poor performance of our data model against any neural net.
 In short, your model is only, as good as your dataset is.
 That is when, the idea of "spookfish" got seeded in my mind.

 Of course there are n-number of freely available Image sets of celebrities available.
 But most of them are limited to Hollywood actors alone.
 What if I need to create my own dataset of actors of Bollywood or Sandlewood?
 What if I want have a dataset of all the CEO's of the famous companies?
 There is no easy way to get the desired quiality images.
 Even the Hollywood actor/actress datasets are free to use to some extent, but not for commercial purposes.